Our program is flexible, engaging, challenging and personalized to your interests.

 Students in the College of Arts & Sciences seeking to become licensed as teachers take courses in Arts & Sciences as the predominant part of their first two years at the university.
 Upon completion of EDU 301 – Orientation to Teaching, students apply to the School of Education & Human Development (SEHD) for admission.

-Department Chair & Associate Professor of MathematicsFull Biography
+Department Chair and Associate Professor of MathematicsFull Biography

 Assistant Professor of Mathematics and Director of Math EnrichmentFull Biography